JSC Halyk Bank: Information note on decision on -2-

-DJ JSC Halyk Bank: Information note on decision on voluntary reorganization adopted on joint general shareholders' meeting
+DJ JSC Halyk Bank: Information note on decision on voluntary reorganization adopted on annual general shareholders' meeting

 Dow Jones received a payment from EQS/DGAP to publish this press release.